Albert Namatjira: Career

+Namatjira was introduced to western-style painting through a charity art exhibition in 1933, which raised the money to bring fresh water to his hometown of Hermannsburg.
+The exhibition was run by Violet Teague, whom Namatjira admired enough to name his daughter after, and her sister Una.

-Namatjira was introduced to western-style painting through an exhibition by two painters from Melbourne, Rex Battarbee and John Gardner, at his mission in 1934.
+In 1934, Namatjira met Rex Battarbee and John Gardner, who had an exhibition at his mission.
 Battarbee returned to the area in the winter of 1936 to paint the landscape, and Namatjira, expressing an interest in learning to paint, acted as his cameleer and guide to show him local scenic areas.
-Battarbee showed him how to paint with watercolours.

 Namatjira started painting in a unique style.
 His landscapes normally highlighted both the rugged geological features of the land in the background, and the distinctive Australian flora in the foreground with very old, stately and majestic white gum trees surrounded by twisted scrub.
 His work had a high quality of illumination showing the gashes of the land and the twists in the trees.
 His colours were similar to the ochres that his ancestors had used to depict the same landscape, but his style was appreciated by Europeans because it met the aesthetics of western art.

 In his early career, Namatjira's work included tjuringa (sacred object) designs, biblical themes and figurative subjects, and he also carved and painted various artefacts.

 In 1937 Friedrich Albrecht, superintendent of Hermannsburg, took ten of Namatjira's watercolours with him to a Lutheran conference at Nuriootpa, South Australia, and Battarbee put three of his paintings in an exhibition with the Royal South Australian Society of Arts in Adelaide.
 In 1938, Namatjira held his first solo exhibition in Melbourne.

 He became the first prominent Aboriginal artist to work in a contemporary western style, and thus regarded as an example of assimilation.
 In 1944 he was included in Who's Who in Australia.

 Subsequent exhibitions in Sydney and Adelaide also sold out.
 His work garnered wide acclaim, both in Australia and in other countries.
 Queen Elizabeth II became one of his more notable fans and he was awarded the Queen's Coronation Medal in 1953 and met her in Canberra in 1954.
 He was elected an honorary member of the Royal Art Society of New South Wales in 1955.

 Not only did his own art become widely recognised, but a painting of him by William Dargie won the Archibald Prize in 1956, the first painting of an Aboriginal person to win the prize.